csourcesc/csourcesc.github.io/README.md

 CatSource is an open-source blog for tutorials about, resources and more for the [Scratch](https://scratch.mit.edu) coding program.
 It is built as a static website on Jekyll (ruby), hosted on GitHub Pages.

+The blog's posts are in the [content submodule](https://github.com/csourcesc/posts).

 # Installation

 These instructions are based upon Jekyll's [Quickstart guide](https://jekyllrb.com/docs/).